 Plattsmouth Community Schools offers several early childhood programs for 3-4 year olds.
 The programs serve children at the Plattsmouth Early Childhood Center located at 10th and Main.
 In addition, because our district is the grantee agency for Head Start in Cass County, we also operate a Head Start classroom in Conestoga.

 Funding from a variety of sources (Head Start, the Early Childhood Office of the Nebraska Department of Education, Special Education services and Plattsmouth Community Schools) allow us to provide an array of integrated programs for 3 and 4 year olds who reside in the Plattsmouth School District.

-The programs for three and four year olds meet Monday through Thursday.
+The programs for three and four year olds meet Monday through Friday.
 All of our classrooms have whole day sessions although part day options are available.
-For families who qualify, there is one Head Start classroom with extended school services.
-This classroom is in session Monday through Friday with additional summer programming, as well as before and after school care from 7:30 a.m. to 5:30 p.m.
+Our classrooms are in operation from 8:30 am until 2:45 pm.

 All classrooms provide a literacy-rich environment for early learning experiences.
 All programs implement the Creative Curriculum for instruction, to monitor progress and to share information with parents.
 Our early childhood programs focus on the whole child.
 Developmentally appropriate activities facilitate growth and development in social, language, problem solving and motor skills.
 Health and nutrition are embedded in the early childhood curriculum as well as in the family services component.